 Wren Farrell

 ReporterWren Farrell (he/him) is a writer, producer and journalist living in San Francisco.
 Originally from San Diego, he moved to the Bay Area in 2018, where he got his start in radio at KPFA.
 He graduated from KALW’s Audio Academy in 2021 and then went on to work for a number of podcasts as an associate producer.
-In 2023 he joined the inaugural class of UC Berkeley’s California Local News Fellowship, which brought him back to KALW as a full-time emergency disaster and preparedness reporter.
-In his free time he likes biking, cooking, practicing ceramics and hanging out.
+In 2023 he joined the inaugural class of UC Berkeley’s California Local News Fellowship, which brought him back to KALW as a full-time emergency and disaster preparedness reporter.
+In his free time he likes biking, cooking and hanging out.

 -